Jammy2211/PHY2039_2526/content/offpiste/bug_fixing.md

     A = [1, 1, 1]
     B = [1, 1, 1]

-The sum C_sum = A + B should be:
+The sum C_sum = A + B is:

     C_sum = [2, 2, 2]

-The dot product C = np.dot(A, B.T) should be a 3x3 matrix with all elements equal to 1:
+If A is a 3 x 1 matrix, and B is a 1 x 3 matrix, their matrix multiplication should be a 3x3 matrix with all elements equal to 1:

     C = [[1, 1, 1],
         [1, 1, 1],
         [1, 1, 1]]

-However, the dot prodice gives:

-    C = 3
+However, the code below does not produce the expected 3 x 3 matrix.

 What do you need to do with the shapes of C to make it output a 3 x 3 matrix?

 **Task:**

-Use print statements, in particular printing the same of the numpy arrays, to identify and fix the bug(s) in the code.
+Use print statements, in particular printing the shape of the numpy arrays, to identify and fix the bug(s) in the code.

 Here is how you print the shape of a numpy array: